fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

         print("success again!")

   The third parameter specifies output text encoding.
-Only some drivers need this for correct operation - Shapefile is one of those --- however in case you are not using international characters you do not have to care much about the encoding.
-The fourth parameter that we left as ``None`` may specify destination CRS --- if a valid instance of :class:`QgsCoordinateReferenceSystem` is passed, the layer is transformed to that CRS.
+Only some drivers need this for correct operation (Shapefile is one of those), but if you are not using international characters you do not have to care much about the encoding.
+The fourth parameter that we left as ``None`` may specify destination CRS --- if a valid instance of `QgsCoordinateReferenceSystem <https://qgis.org/pyqgis/3.0/core/Coordinate/QgsCoordinateReferenceSystem.html>`_ is passed, the layer is transformed to that CRS.

   For valid driver names please consult the `supported formats by OGR`_ --- you